Dating for millennials is getting harder for one reason: abundance.

 Markets are rarely efficient.
 In this case, all you need to do to hack the dating market is raise your own value.

-When you raise your value, the number of potential partners increase almost exponentially.
+When you raise your value, the number of potential partners increases almost exponentially.

 The Bottom Line